-Please list in this part of the form the name, address, and principal business activity of each source of your income which exceeded \$2,500 of gross income received by you in your own name or by any other person for your use or benefit
+Please list in this part of the form the name, address, and principal business activity of each source of your income which exceeded \$2,500 of gross income received by you in your own name or by any other person for your use or benefit.

 "Gross income" means the same as it does for income tax purposes, even if the income is not actually taxable, such as interest on tax-free bonds.
-Examples include: compensation for services, income from business, gains from property dealings, interest, rents, dividends, pensions, IRA distributions, social security, distributive share of partnership gross income, and alimony, but not child support.
+Examples include: compensation for services, income from business, gains from property dealings, interest, rents, dividends, pensions, IRA distributions, social security, distributive share of partnership gross income, and alimony if considered gross income under federal law, but not child support.

-- If you were employed by a company that manufactures computers and received more than \$2,500, list the name of the Computers and received more than \$2,500, list the name of the Computers and received more than \$2,500, list the name of the Computers and received more than \$2,500, list the name of the Computers and received more than \$2,500, list the name of the Computers and received more than \$2,500, list the name of the Computers and received more than \$2,500, list the name of the Computers and received more than \$2,500, list the name of the Computers and received more than \$2,500, list the name of the Computers and received more than \$2,500, list the name of the Computers and received more than \$2,500, list the name of the Computers and received more than \$2,500, list the name of the Computers and received more than \$2,500, list the name of the Computers and received more than \$2,500, list the name of the Computers and received more than \$2,500, list the name of the Computers and t company, its address, and its principal business activity (computer manufacturing).
+- If you were employed by a company that manufactures computers and received more than \$2,500, list the name of the company, its address, and its principal business activity (computer manufacturing). - If you were a partner in a law firm and your distributive share of partnership gross income exceeded \$2,500, list the name of the firm, its address, and its principal business activity (practice of law). - If you were the sole proprietor of a retail gift business and your gross income from the business exceeded \$2,500, list the name of the business, its address, and its principal business activity (retail gift sales). - If you received income from investments in stocks and bonds, list each individual company from which you derived more than \$2,500.
+Do not aggregate all of your investment income. - If more than \$2,500 of your gross income was gain from the sale of property (not just the selling price), list as a source of income the purchaser's name, address and principal business activity.
+If the purchaser's identity is unknown, such as where securities listed on an exchange are sold through a brokerage firm, the source of income should be listed as "sale of (name of company) stock," for example. - If more than \$2,500 of your gross income was in the form of interest from one particular financial institution (aggregating interest from all CD's, accounts, etc., at that institution), list the name of the institution, its address, and its principal business activity.

-- If you were a partner in a law firm and your distributive share of partnership gross income exceeded \$2,500, list the name of the firm, its address, and its principal business activity (practice of law)

-If you were the sole proprietor of a retail gift business and your gross income from the business exceeded \$2,500, list the name of the business, its address, and its principal business activity (retail gift sales)

-If you received income from investments in stocks and bonds. list each individual company from which you derived more than \$2,500.
-Do not aggregate all of your investment income.

-If more than \$2,500 of your gross income was gain from the sale of property (not just the selling price), list as a source of income the purchaser's name, address and principal business activity.
-If the purchaser's identity is unknown, such as where securities listed on an exchange are sold through a brokerage firm, the source of income should be listed as "sale of (name of company) stock," for example.

-- If more than \$2,500 of your gross income was in the form of interest from one particular financial institution (aggregating interest from all CD's, accounts, etc., at that institution), list the name of the institution, its address, and its principal business activity.